 2. SALLIE ELLIS DAVIS HOUSE

 Visitors are invited to learn about the life and legacy of one of Baldwin County’s most passionate and influential educators at the Sallie Ellis Davis House.
 Born in 1877 to a prominent white landowning merchant and an African-American woman, she persevered in the areas of education and community acting as a role model for all women and people of color.
 Before the turn of the century, her determination earned her a Master’s degree in education from Atlanta University.
 Davis’ commitment to her community and the children of Baldwin County led her home to Milledgeville where she served as a school teacher and later led the way as the first African-American principal of Baldwin County at Eddy High School.
 Davis believed that through a combination of hard work and education one could accomplish anything.
-The Sallie Ellis Davis House is open for tours Tuesday - Friday from 1 - 4 p.m. and the first and third Saturday of the month from 1 - 4 p.m.
+The home is open for tours Tuesday, Thursday, and Friday from 1 p.m. to 4 p.m.
+To schedule a tour outside these hours, please call their office at 478-445-5889.

 For a moment of quiet reflection, visitors may explore the burial sites of free and enslaved African-Americans at Memory Hill Cemetery located at 300 West Franklin Street.
 Established in 1810 by the First United Methodist Church of Milledgeville, the Milledgeville Cemetery was renamed to Memory Hill Cemetery in 1945 and covers a total of 30 acres.
 The cemetery contains over 7,700 identifiable graves and at least 1,200 unmarked graves.
 The rear of the cemetery contains numerous unmarked slave graves.
 Both the left and right rear sections are where slaves and free African-Americans were buried among unmarked stone slabs and uneven land.
 Out of that section alone, there are almost 500 unmarked graves and almost 550 unknown graves.